 Racing up the stairs to retrieve an item.
 Upon arrival, I glance around at each bedroom, wondering what it is I am looking for.
 I go back downstairs, and only then do I remember what it was I needed so badly.
 Sigh.

 The “If you give a mouse a cookie” syndrome.
 I need to get my slippers.
 As I arrive upstairs, I trip over the laundry pile on my way.
 I grab the pile and place it on my bed.
 I notice one of the children’s socks in my pile, and go to said child’s room.
 Once I am there, I see a pile of clothes that needs to be donated.
 I race back down the stairs for a bag, take that upstairs, and wander from room to room filling the bag with other donated items.

-Having a thought that I know is my mother’s, knowing my mother would say it if she were standing next to me, yet unable to stop myself from saying it.
+Having a thought that I know is my mother’s, yet unable to stop myself from saying it.
 The evidence: This morning I saw an item I wanted, but couldn’t justify the purchase.
 My mother would say, “You should treat yourself.
 You deserve it.
 If you aren’t good to yourself, who will be?”
-As I circled back to the hat a third time, I knew I had to have it.
+I circled back to the hat a third time, and knew I had to have it.
 As the woman rang up my purchase, I said aloud to no one in particular, “Why not?
 If I’m not good to myself, who will be?”
-It took me a minute to realize that it had actually come out of my own mouth.
+It took me a minute to realize that it had actually come out of my mouth.
 I don’t even know what it means, but somehow it made sense.